Douglas Haig, 1st Earl Haig: Prelude to the Somme

-The French had already insisted on an Anglo-French attack at the Somme, where British and French troops were adjacent, to relieve the pressure on the French Army at Verdun, although the French component of the attack was gradually reduced as reinforcements went to Verdun.
-Haig wanted to delay until 15 August, to allow for more training and more artillery to be available.
-When told of this Joffre shouted at Haig that "the French Army would cease to exist" and had to be calmed with "liberal doses of 1840 brandy".
 The British refused to agree to French demands for a joint Anglo-French offensive from the Salonika bridgehead.
 Eventually, perhaps influenced by reports of French troop disturbances at Verdun, Haig agreed to attack on 29 June (later put back until 1 July).
 It later turned out that Philippe Pétain at Verdun was warning the French government that the "game was up" unless the British attacked.

 The government was concerned at the volume of shipping space being used for fodder and wanted to cut the number of cavalry divisions.
 Haig opposed this, believing that cavalry would still be needed to exploit the imminent victory.
 Most of the fodder was for the horses, donkeys and mules which the BEF used to move supplies and heavy equipment.
 Discussing this matter with the King, Haig told him that Germany would collapse by the end of 1916.
 This round of planning ended with a sharp exchange of letters with the Cabinet, Haig rebuked them for interfering in military matters and declared that "I am responsible for the efficiency of the Armies in France".
 Lloyd George thought Haig's letter "perfectly insolent" and that the government "had the right to investigate any matter connected with the war that they pleased".

+King George V with General Sir Douglas Haig and Major General Geoffrey Feilding, commanding the Guards Division, at Beauquesne, France, 12 August 1916.

+British and French leaders at Beauquesne, France, August 1916.
+From left to right: General Joseph Joffre, Raymond Poincaré, King George V, General Ferdinand Foch, General Sir Douglas Haig.

+From 1 July to 18 November 1916, Haig directed the British portion of the Battle of the Somme, which has since then been come to be seen to epitomize the supposed futility of the war itself.
+On 15 August, amidst the ongoing battle, Haig was honoured with a Grand Cross of the Royal Victorian Order.

+Haig's leadership during the Somme has been extensively debated.
+The initial bombardment on 1 July, the first day of the battle, saw excessive use of shrapnel shells, contributing to the staggering casualties – over 57,000 British and imperial soldiers were killed, wounded or missing in action on the first day alone, mainly suffered by General Rawlinson's Fourth Army.
+Critics argue that Haig underestimated the need for high-explosive shells to destroy German defences.
+However, Haig wasn't entirely to blame; as early as January 1915, he'd recognised the importance of high-explosive shells and pressed Major General Stanley von Donop, Master-General of the Ordnance, for increased production.

 General Haig (second left) in discussion with David Lloyd George in September 1916.

-From 1 July to 18 November 1916, Haig, who on 15 August was made a Grand Cross of the Royal Victorian Order, directed the British portion of the Battle of the Somme.
-Although too much shrapnel was used in the initial bombardment for 1 July, Haig was not entirely to blame for this – as early as January 1915 Haig had been impressed by evidence of the effectiveness of high explosive shells and had demanded as many of them as possible from Stanley von Donop (Master-General of the Ordnance).